Presenter Checklist (Make a copy or download these important key dates!)

 - Strategy and Logistics: Know who you are speaking to, why you are speaking, so you can figure out what you are going to present.

 - Brainstorm and Outline Your Presentation: You will want to map out your entire session using a session outline template such as this one.
 This is where you list out how many minutes you have to speak, then write a short script for each section, and who is presenting which sections.
-Add in items such as engagement activities, special notes about AV, slide transitions, videos, etc. This outline or script is essentially the game plan for your session.
+Add in items such as engagement activities, special notes about AV, slide transitions, videos, etc. This outline or script is essentially a game plan for your session.

 - Practice: Your practice sessions should be 50% of your preparation time and should begin well in advance of the event.
 We can’t emphasize this enough: The more you practice, the more comfortable and confident you will be!
 Do several dry runs of your presentation.
 The success of your presentation depends on it!
 Tip: Time your presentation from start to finish!